nxproject/node/docs/README_NGINX.md

 ```
 where xxx is the proc value.
 In order for this to work properly, you need to:

-* Setup the proc routes to be RouteClass.GET_ROUTED or RouteClass.GET_ROUTED_SECURED
+* Setup the proc routes to be RouteClass.GET(Types.Routed) or RouteClass.GET(Types.Routed  | Types.Secured)
 * Create an enviroment setting of:
 ```
 --nginx_proc xxx